scalka/scalka.github.io/content/notes/jesmonite.md

 Once it’s firm, remove it from the mold, admire your creation, and let it rest for the next 24 hours.

+## Color and marbling combinations + our creations
 {{< image-gallery-markdown >}}
   {{< image-markdown src="images/notes/jesmonite-example.jpg" alt="Examples Jesmonite color combinations and marbling effect" width="600x" >}}
   {{< image-markdown src="images/notes/jesmonite-result.jpeg" alt="Eight finished Jesmonite creations, each showing our unique personalities" width="600x" >}}